 -

 Project six twenty four I think is aimed at that.
-Also I think what we should look at is the importance of Verizon launching the AT and T offer of best plans for everybody.
+Also I think what we should look at is the importance of Verizon launching the AT&T offer of best plans for everybody.
 And I'm surprised it didn't impact churn more.
 It certainly helped them on gross ads.
 Certainly helped them sell more devices, right?

 -